cheprasov/js-qrcode/README.md

 The library is for generating QR codes using SVG, HTML5 canvas, text, PNG and JPG files (via canvas).

 #### Features:
+- The library has classes for generation SVG, Canvas, PNG / JPG or text QR code.
 - Easy to use and configure (error correction level, type number, padding and so on).
 - Supports inverting of data.